 National Geographic Active Expeditions are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

-Pulitzer Prize–winning photographer Jay Dickman has worked in photojournalism for more than 40 years, traveling to over 100 countries and covering topics as diverse as the war in El Salvador, the Olympics, national political conventions, six Super Bowls, and the 40th anniversary of the bombing of Hiroshima.
+Pulitzer Prize–winning photographer Jay Dickman has been a photojournalist for more than 40 years, traveling to over 100 countries and covering topics as diverse as the war in El Salvador, the Olympics, national political conventions, six Super Bowls, and the 40th anniversary of the bombing of Hiroshima.
 Among his more than 25 assignments for the National Geographic Society, Jay has lived for three months in a Stone Age village in Papua New Guinea and spent a week under the Arctic ice in a nuclear attack sub.
-A popular photo instructor and expedition leader, he has also published a best-selling guide called Perfect Digital Photography, as well as numerous articles for National Geographic Traveler, LIFE, Condé Nast Traveler, Time, Sports Illustrated, and Forbes.
+A popular photography instructor, he has also published a best-selling guide called Perfect Digital Photography, as well as numerous articles for National Geographic, LIFE, Sports Illustrated, Time, and Forbes.

 This is an easy walking trip with one day of kayaking along the Skeleton Coast.
 This trip is suitable for beginner and expert kayakers; no previous experience is necessary.
 We will be paddling stable, two-person kayaks for an average of 2 hours (2 to 4 miles), and will be walking 1 to 4 hours (1 to 3 miles) per day.
 We will stay 9 nights in deluxe tented camps, one night in an eco-lodge, and two nights in a comfortable hotel.